-I love my country (USA), I love the idea of the American dream, I love American work ethic and the great marketing abilities that my country has (when honest), but I hate that the majority of these lies comes from American based companies who are getting cheap shoes from Spain or Italy and peddling them as the greatest gift to the shoe industry and the American consumer eats those lies up like they are candy.
+I love my country (USA), I love the idea of the American dream, I love the American work ethic and the great marketing abilities that my country has (when honest), but I hate that the majority of these lies come from American-based companies who are getting cheap shoes from Spain or Italy and peddling them as the greatest gift to the shoe industry and the American consumer eats those lies up like they are candy.
 Just like the lie that cedar shoe trees are the best in the world, especially for absorbing moisture.
-Another American con to try and sell the over-abundant wood that we have in our country (this will come in another post).
+Another American con is to try and sell the over-abundant wood that we have in our country (read about that here).
 No other country peddles Cedar shoe trees like the US does.

 The fact is, all shoes with the exception of very very very few (mainly made in Eastern Europe) are made in a factory, with shoemaking machines that are simply controlled by a human who is guiding the shoe through the machine, but not doing the actual labor themselves.
 And that is NOT handmade.
 That is factory production!!!
 And believe it or not, there are some very low-quality shoes coming out of Europe, so don’t be fooled.